jrs-coding-school/mysql-camp/4-create-table/index.md

 ## All about the rows

-A large portion of the Structured Query Language (SQL) deals with columns and rows from tables.
+A large portion of the Structured Query Language (SQL) deals with managing the information stored within the columns and rows of database tables.
 You can `INSERT` rows using SQL.
 You retrieve (`SELECT`) rows with SQL.
 You edit (`UPDATE`) rows with SQL.
 You `DELETE` rows with SQL.
 Get the picture?
 The values returned by a `SELECT` SQL statement are a set of columns and rows.
 In the relational model you can think of these operations as operating on and returning rows of data.
 You can create a query that consists of a `SELECT` SQL statement to count up all the customers by state.
 You can give the query a name such as **vCustomerCountByState**.
 We call this type of database object a _View_.

-A view is virtual table in that it contains rows of data or a relation.
+A view is virtual table in that it contains rows of data (relation).

 In a relational database system, we will have to define the structure of our tables first.
-This is known as defining a schema.
+This is known as defining a _schema_.
 It is assumed the data structure is known ahead of time.
 This is common across all different types of RDMBS like SQL Server, MySQL, Oracle, etc.

 > Remember that NoSQL databases operate _without_ a schema, allowing you to freely add fields to database records without having to define a structure ahead of time.
 This is helpful when you can’t assume the structure of your data ahead of time.
 Many newer applications which are designed today use a mixture of both relational and NoSQL technologies.